First-of-its-kind research tool confirms stigma, discrimination deepen addiction as a public health crisis

 Eliminating the stigma and discrimination faced by those with substance use disorders (SUD) has never been more important.
 Despite decades of action combatting the addiction crisis, negative beliefs, attitudes, and behaviors remain the largest and most persistent drivers of negative outcomes for those struggling with addiction.

-During the first year of the COVID-19 pandemic, from April 2020 to April 2021, 100,000 people died from overdose – the highest number in history.
-At the same time, 20 million American adults continued to suffer from the disease of addiction.
+According to the CDC, there were over 107,000 fatal overdoses in the U.S. in 2021 – the highest number in history.
+At the same time, 40 million American adults continued to suffer from the disease of addiction.
 The COVID-19 pandemic has worsened this crisis by increasing economic instability and social isolation, while reducing access to harm reduction, treatment, and recovery services.
 Structural racism and already-existing health inequities have worsened the impacts of the pandemic for marginalized communities, leading to increased rates of substance use and overdose.
 These effects will be felt for years to come, highlighting the urgent need to act.

 The Shatterproof Addiction Stigma Index highlights the overwhelming nature of addiction stigma.